GraphVec: Cross-Domain Graph Vectorization for Graph-Level Representation Learning: Details of GIN and Graph Transformer based Model

 To design a universal graph representation model $F$, we incorporate two main components: a GNN module $f$ and a graph transformer module $g$.
-We build GNN encoder on top of transformer encoder $g_{\psi}\circ f_{\theta}\left(\cdot\right)$.
+We build a GIN encoder followed by a graph transformer encoder $g_{\psi}\circ f_{\theta}\left(\cdot\right)$.
 The GNN encoder specializes in learning local representations of the structure of a node's immediate neighborhood, while the transformer computes all pairwise node interactions, enabling global reasoning through attention mechanisms.
 Specifically, we adopt the Graph Isomorphism Network (GIN) \citep{xu2019powerful} as the GNN encoder, and its $l$-th layer can be formulated as

 where $\tilde{\mathbf{A}}_i^{(j)}$ is the adjacency matrix of $G_i^{(j)}$ with self-loops, $\epsilon$ is a hyperparameter, $\mathrm{MLP}^{(l)}$ is a multilayer perceptron (MLP) in layer $l$, and the parameters to optimize are denoted as $\theta$.